One of the most common myths about Japan is that it’s incredibly pricey — but how expensive is Japan really?

 How Much do Things Cost in Japan?

-For example, if you want to have the best sushi in Tokyo, it could cost you around US $200–$300 per person — and it will probably be worth it!
-On the other hand, for just US $3 or so, you can have a great, healthy lunch of soba or udon noodles.
+If your budget is flexible, it’s very easy to spend money here.
+But even if you’re on a tighter budget, it’s completely possible to have a wonderful experience.
+For example, if you want to have the best sushi in Tokyo, it could cost you ¥30,000 per person or more — and it will probably be worth it!
+On the other hand, for just ¥500 or so, you can have a simple but delicious bowl of soba or udon noodles.

-To give you a more concrete idea of how much things really cost in Japan, below is a list of real-world examples to help you plan for your trip.
+To give you a more concrete idea of how much things cost in Japan, below is a list of real-world examples to help you plan for your trip.
 Please keep in mind that prices can vary, and exchange rates are constantly fluctuating.
 All estimated prices below are listed in Japanese yen.

 tonkotsu ramen in Hakata, Japan

-Tonkotsu ramen in Hakata (aka Fukuoka), Japan
+Tonkotsu ramen in Fukuoka

 Food Prices in Japan

+The quality of food in Japan is so high that it’s definitely worth splurging on at least one special meal, even if you’re not the type of traveler dazzled by Michelin stars.
 But you may also find that some of your favorite meals end up costing under ¥1,500.
 Here are some sample food prices to give you a sense of the cost of food in Japan:

 • Onigiri (rice ball) at a conbini: ¥200